gregbkr/kubernetes-kargo-logging-monitoring/README.md

     kubectl apply -f gitlab/gitlab-runner

-**Gitlab CD and CI**
+**Gitlab CI and CD**

+We will now test a full continuous integration (docker build + test of a simple flask app saying helloworld) and a simplified continuous deployment (redeploy the flask container in k8s)

-Configure a repo & add your kubectl access to that repo (for production, please do not share your certificates on a public repo)
+For CD, your runner will need access to k8s, so bring over to the ci folder the kubectl certificates (for production, please be careful when sharing certificates in repo)

-    cp arg0/kubectl gitlab/ci/.
+    cp kargo/kubectl gitlab/ci/.
     cd gitlab/ci

+Create a repo in gitlab GUI, and link the ci folder to that repo, such as mine:

+    git init
-Here you need this repo targeting your gitlab, such as mine: git init git remote add origin http://gitlab.satoshi.tech/root/k8-ci.git
+    git remote add origin http://gitlab.satoshi.tech/root/k8-ci.git

-Then edit the gitlab-ci config nano .gitlab-ci.yml
+Then edit the gitlab-ci config

+    nano .gitlab-ci.yml
-    - your docker repo registry and name (I stayed on default dockerhub)
+    - your docker repo registry and name (I stayed on default dockerhub.com)
     - your k8s master ip

 And push:

-  git commit -am 'test'
+    git commit -am 'test ci'
     git push

 Go to gitlab to check pipeline and the status.
+If you have some error, remove most part of gitlab-ci.yml and try again.

-Check the app:
+Check the app to get the hellowork message:

-curl 185.19.28.220:30555
+    curl a_node_ip:30555    or
+    kubectl exec -it ubuntu --namespace=kube-system -- curl flask.default:5000

-At the end, you should be able to edit app.py, push the code, and see the result later when the pipeline is finished.
+At the end, you should be able to edit app.py to say "helloworld 2!", push the code, and see/curl the result later when the pipeline is finished!

 # 7. LoadBalancers